 8th of July Restaurant, March 2004.
 Imagine my delight when, during a town stroll one evening, I came across a restaurant seemingly constructed in honor of my birthday.
 Excitedly settling at one of its plastic tables, Allan and I were greeted by the owner, who was also born on the 8th of July.
 But while he was clearly tickled to meet an English birthday buddy, the mean old goat didn’t offer me as much as a free drink.
 The place is still going, its distinctive wall art having had a bit of a revamp.

 The Great Thar Desert, March 2004.
 The highlight of our Jaisalmer stay came with a fantastic camel safari through The Great Thar Desert.
 Our guide was a zany old man called Mr. Magoo, while my appointed camel was just as much of a character, an unpredictable headstrong beast named Lalou.
-It was a hell of an adventure, bouncing our way through the arid landscape until we were just a few miles from the Pakistani border.
+It was a hell of an adventure as we bounced our way through the arid landscape towards the Pakistani border.

 The Great Thar Desert, March 2004.
 We rode in a convoy made up of Allan and I, Magoo and his helpers, two English girls called Lena and Holly and a pair of silent Japanese guys who spoke barely a word of English.
 Setting up base amid the dunes and tucking into a campfire-cooked dinner was a real treat, not to mention the unforgettable experience of falling asleep under the stars.

 You can also check out my short story series Incidents in India, twelve tales from my various travels around the country.